 By hiring international contractors while implementing social media campaigns, paid ads, and PR from the headquartered location, companies can develop broader coverage in their new market before onboarding a team of full-time employees.
 This can help companies prioritize which positions need to be filled first, and which can wait until a presence is further developed.

-Tip 3: Determine the Right Legal Footprint for your Expansion Goals
+Tip 3: Determine the Right Footprint for your Expansion Goals

 Establishing an entity in a new market is a major step for any business—but it isn’t the only option.
 For companies looking to hire marketing or software development support, project-based contractors may be the most effective employment method.
-If looking to test the market with a small sales team, international PEO is a solution that will put compliance at the forefront.
+If looking to test the market with a small sales team, a global Employer of Record is a solution that will put compliance at the forefront.
 It can also mitigate risks associated with global expansion.
 Moreover, a company can seamlessly transition into entity establishment once its employee count makes the most financial sense to do so.

 But for companies that are certain they want to establish an entity and are expanding into a country that offers a low corporate tax rate, establishing a permanent presence through entity establishment may be advantageous—and not just financially.
 Establishing an entity may cost more upfront, but it can be seen a sign of credibility and commitment to become a permanent part of the market by the local community.

 Taking the leap and expanding your company overseas is a significant undertaking—but it’s one that can offer numerous rewards.
 If you’re considering a global expansion but are unsure of where the next step should lead, get in touch with Velocity Global today to learn more about how we can assist in guiding you towards your next conquered market.